NagiLabaki/F1-Strategy-Optimization/README.md

 # Methods and Models

-We plan to implement multiple supervised learning models to predict lap times as continuous values.
+We implemented multiple supervised learning models to predict lap times as continuous values.

 - Linear Regression (Baseline): interpretable model to estimate feature influence on lap time.